StevTobs/497934-wongnok-recipes/README.md

 # DevPool2024
 by Akanit Kwangkaew

-To see the result, run 'main.py'
+- Run 'main.py' to see the result.